The best hand weeders in 2026, tested on real weeds by real gardeners

 Cons

-- Serrated edge best for right hand use
+- Serrated edge is best for right-hand use

-This great, all round weeder has a sturdy, stainless steel head that's lightly curved for leverage and tapers to a narrow, forked end.
+This great weeder has a sturdy, stainless steel head that's lightly curved for leverage and tapers to a narrow, forked end.
 Sharply serrated on one side for cutting roots, the bright red handle has a finger guard to protect the hand.
-Iit feels strong and robust and capable of tackling any weeding job.
+It feels strong and robust, and capable of tackling any weeding job.
+We awarded it the BBC Gardeners' World Magazine Best Buy for best all-round hand weeder.

 Read the full Corona ComfortGel weeder review